- Oklahoma Lieutenant Governor Todd Lamb

 The evidence supports Daniel's innocence.

-No DNA from any other accuser, and not even Daniel's DNA, was found on Daniel's uniform pants, which police detectives took on June 18, 2014, as their sole evidence from Daniel.
+No DNA matching any other accuser besides the 17-year-old girl was found on the fly of Daniel's uniform pants, which police detectives took on June 18, 2014, along with his belt as their only evidence from Daniel.
 This was just hours after Daniel's night shift during which detectives eventually claimed he sexually assaulted not just the teenager through the fly of the uniform pants, but also two other individuals including Jannie Ligons, whose unsubstantiated accusations sparked the investigation targeting Daniel.

-Despite these facts, Prosecutor Gayland Gieger claimed incorrectly after the trial that "the skin cells were transferred through the body fluids of a 17-year-old girl after he raped her.
-That's what the evidence was.
-That's what the jury heard and certainly that's what they convicted him of.
+Despite these facts, Prosecutor Gayland Gieger claimed falsely during his closing argument that it was a "fact" that DNA from the walls of the teenager's vagina "was transferred in vaginal fluids" (Transcript p.
+4307).
+Prosecutor Gieger also claimed falsely after the trial that "the skin cells were transferred through the body fluids of a 17-year-old girl after he raped her.
+That's what the evidence was, that's what the jury heard, and certainly that's what they convicted him of.
 They [the defense] tried to explain DNA from a 17-year-old girl that ends up inside his pants at the areas where his privates are.
 Quite frankly, their explanation was not believable because you can't explain that" (Erielle Reshef, KOKO 5 News, "Prosecutors who helped convict Daniel Holtzclaw speak,” Feb.
 5, 2016).

-In reality, article after article has shown that DNA can transfer secondarily and even further.
+In reality, article after article has shown that skin cell DNA can transfer indirectly ("secondary" or "tertiary" transfer) from a person, via intermediaries, to an object without any direct contact.
 If DNA on the fly of your pants were evidence of a crime, then every one of us could be convicted.
 As early as 2010, forensic researchers reported their discovery that DNA can transfer from a woman through non-intimate social contact to a man's hands, and then to his underpants and even genitals during urination, such that her DNA will be found on a penile swab (Hulme, J. (2010) Science and Justice, 50: 100-109).
 This research was recently corroborated by Jones et al. (2016) DNA transfer through nonintimate social contact, Science and Justice, 56: 90-95.

-The driver, Jannie Ligons, lacked a valid license and car insurance and later admitted to police that, before driving, she had taken sleep-inducing PM medication and smoked marijuana, which can cause paranoia and hallucinations.
+The driver, Jannie Ligons, had lacked a valid license for more than 30 years and later admitted to police that, before driving, she had taken sleep-inducing PM medication and smoked marijuana, which can cause paranoia and hallucinations.
 She said she placed her hands on the hood of the patrol car while Daniel pat searched her, then she sat in the backseat of the patrol car.
 Here, she said, Daniel procured lewd exhibition and orally sodomized her through the fly of his pants, with his hands on the car's roof.
 She also said that Daniel touched her phone.

 The SANE exam of Jannie Ligons came back negative.
 No DNA, sperm, or seminal fluid from Daniel was found in or around Ms. Ligons' mouth.
 Ms. Ligons' DNA was not found on the fly of his uniform pants.
 No fingerprints or DNA from Ms. Ligons or Daniel were found on the patrol car's hood or roof to corroborate her claims.
 No DNA from Daniel was found on her phone, but the DNA from Ms. Ligons and some unknown individual was, showing that DNA does indeed transfer from people to things they touch.
-No pubic hair or DNA from Daniel was found inside the patrol car, and the surveillance video of the traffic stop showed no wrongdoing since the footage was too far away to display fine details.
+No pubic hair or DNA from Daniel was found inside the patrol car, and the surveillance video of the traffic stop, which was too far away to display fine details, showed no wrongdoing.

-Although the police detectives were investigating a sexual assault, the only evidence they took from Daniel was his uniform pants.
+Although the police detectives were investigating a sexual assault, the only evidence they took from Daniel was his uniform pants and belt.
 Detectives did not even take Daniel's underwear, and they never issued a search warrant for his home, personal car, or phone to obtain evidence which could have been used to help support Daniel's innocence.
+What the male detective did do is put his bare hand in the evidence bag, which can lead to DNA contamination.
 Daniel answered all the detectives' questions and asked them to analyze his DNA as quickly as possible so that he could clear his name.
 Daniel also agreed to take a polygraph test, an offer that the jury was never allowed to hear.

 Daniel Holtzclaw has maintained his innocence since the very beginning, June 18, 2014, when police detectives first questioned Daniel and claimed, untruthfully, that they had found pubic hairs in his patrol car and had incriminating surveillance video of the traffic stop Daniel performed that morning at the end of his shift.